ssavvides/ssavvides.github.io/_posts/2020-10-13-rust-traits.md

 fn main() {
     let a = vec![1, 2, 3];
-    // len is defined on the underlying slice, but it's called "directly" on vec due to
+    // len is defined on the underlying slice, but it's called seemingly "directly" on vec due to
     // implicit conversion, aka, "Deref coercion"
     assert_eq!(a.len(), 3);
 }